As lockdown is due to end soon, the wanderlust starts to set in. Luckily, we have staycationing!

 Location, Location, Location

 Accommodation is one of the largest expenses of any holiday, a staycation is no different.
 Luckily, there are some lovely and unique forms of accommodation that are inexpensive that you can stay in for your staycation.

 PitchUp is an award-winning, one-stop-shop, outdoor holiday booking service, think of it as the Booking.com for staycationing and glamping hot spots.
 You can find unique places to stay like refurbished bars, tipis, shepherds huts, and so much more.
-PitchUp isn’t just a booking though, it gives a deeper insight to local amenities, pubs (of course), walking trails, and things to do within the area you choose to stay.
+PitchUp isn’t just a booking though, it gives a deeper insight into local amenities, pubs (of course), walking trails, and things to do within the area you choose to stay.